-Auditing Classes
+Auditing Classes J

 You may audit a credit class with the consent of the appropriate Dean.
-A class may be audited one time.
 If a student repeats a course, it must be for credit and course objectives must be met.
 A decision to audit must be made at the time of registration.
 A student taking a class for audit may not change to credit, nor may the student change from credit to audit after the class begins.
 Students electing audit status will be accepted only after all credit students have been accepted.

 When you audit a class you are expected to participate in the class work, complete assignments, and meet the instructor's attendance requirements.
 Students with disabilities are expected to have a special adaptation plan in place which may waive some of the course requirements.
 If you elect to audit, you will pay all of the regular tuition and fees.
 However, no credit will be granted for the course.
 Your transcript will show an "AU" as a grade.
-Tuition will be waived
+Tuition will be waived for senior citizens who are 60 years old and older.
+Special options are available for senior citizens.
+Please call for more information.